pawar03/Profit-Analysis-Dashboard--Excel/README.md

 - **Problem Solving**: Identified and addressed challenges in data integration and dashboard design.
 - **Communication**: Effectively communicated findings and insights through a well-structured dashboard.

+## Let’s Connect!
+I’m passionate about creating intuitive dashboards and making data accessible for everyone.
+Let’s connect on [LinkedIn](https://www.linkedin.com/in/pooja-pawar-92086217a) to discuss all things Excel, dashboards, and data insights!